Emergency Department (ED)

 - Please report any change in condition while you are waiting.
 A nurse may also reassess you during your wait.

 - Please always bring a list of all your prescribed medications including any supplements or herbal remedies.

 Discharge and Feedback

 You are an important part of your emergency experience and we encourage you to ask questions to clarify information prior to discharge.
-Be certain to accompany a loved one who may not be able to understand or communicate well on their behalf.
+Be certain to accompany a loved one to triage who may not be able to understand or communicate well on their behalf.

 - Ask questions so you understand follow-up appointment/test information.

 - Clarify changes to any medications or new medications you have been prescribed.

 - You may be asked to return if your condition worsens.
 This does not mean nothing was wrong, it simply means the full nature of your illness may not yet be determined and may require another visit to the ED.

 - You may be asked to follow-up with your family physician after your ED visit.
 Please do so.